 If your academic program in Italy is 91 days or more, you are REQUIRED to obtain a student visa from the Italian Government.

 You MUST apply for your student visa through the Italian Consulate with jurisdiction over your permanent state of residence (see link below).
 You should consult your Consulate General's website immediately to obtain a student visa application, a list of requirements, and to verify the application process and timetable.
 Most consulates require in person appearance.
 Some Consulates require appointments to be made and have limited spots

 If you are not able to travel to your Consulate General in person, you may apply at one of the Honorary Vice Consulates operating in the consular district.
 To find their addresses go to your Consulate General's Home Page and click on "consular network".

 Study visas are free of charge.
 For study more than 90 days you will then need to apply for a residency card (permesso di soggiorno) at the local police station (Questura) with in the first 8 days of arrival in Italy.
 This along with your visa will allow you to stay in Italy for the duration of your studies.
 There is a fee associated with the residency card and your on-site directors will assist you with this process.

-Students may enter Italy for academic program that are UNDER 90 days without the corresponding student visa.
+Students may enter Italy for academic program that are 90 days and UNDER without the corresponding student visa.
 Semester programs in Milan are typically 90 days and do not require a student visa.
 However, a Presence Declare must be completed within the first 8 days of arrival in Italy.
 There is a fee associated with the Presence Declare and your on-site directors will assist you with this process.

 Note: Embassy and consulate contact information is subject to change without notice.
 Please refer to the website of the embassy or consulate to verify information.

 In order to find contact information for your specific consulate, please choose the state or region of your permanent residence from the dropdown box below, and click submit to continue.